Sultanate of Women

 NURBANU SULTAN

-One more slave girl that held the ultimate power in the Ottoman Empire was Nurbanu Sultan.
-She was the legal wife and Haseki Sultan of Sultan Selim II.
+Another former slave who attained immense political authority was Nurbanu Sultan, the legal wife and Haseki Sultan of Sultan Selim II.

-After Selim’s death, she became Valide Sultan, as the mother of Sultan Murad III.
+Following Selim II’s death, she assumed the role of Valide Sultan as the mother of Sultan Murad III.

-Nurbanu Sultan is buried next to her husband Sultan Selim II.
-The mausoleum is next to Hagia Sophia.
-At the time of her death, Hagia Sophia was an imperial mosque.
+Nurbanu Sultan was buried beside her husband, Sultan Selim II, in a mausoleum adjacent to Hagia Sophia.
+At the time, Hagia Sophia functioned as an imperial mosque.

 Sultan Selim II Mausoleum